voicegain/zoom-recorder/README.md

 Zoom Recorder will show up in the meeting as one of the participants with name Meeting Recorder.

-In order to start the recording the host of the meeting has to give Meeting Recorder permission to Make Local Recordings - it is a right click in the participants list.
+In order to start the recording the host of the meeting has to give Meeting Recorder permission to Allow to Record Local Files - it is a right click in the participants list.

 ![Zoom Meeting Recorder](ZMR-4.PNG)